Turning screen time into family time

 “Look at me!”

 Interacting with young children is essential to their development.
-“Your child needs you to talk to her, look at her, and play with her,” says psychologist Marie-Anne Sergerie.
-“It’s essential to helping her build self-esteem, develop social skills, manage her emotions, and learn in general.
-When a child lacks attention, she may express her needs in a negative way, like by throwing a tantrum.”
-Studies show that the more time parents spend on electronic devices, the more their children misbehave.
+“Your child needs you to talk to them, look at them, and play with them,” says psychologist Marie-Anne Sergerie.
+“It’s essential to helping them build self-esteem, develop social skills, manage their emotions, and learn in general.

 Reduce your screen time

 It goes without saying that screens are useful.
 The challenge is finding a balance so that they don’t disrupt your family life.
 Using them less when you’re around your kids is a good start.
-Ariane Foisy, mother of four-year-old Zack Émyl and six-year-old Nathan, is trying to do just that.
+Ariane Foisy, mother of 4-year-old Zack Émyl and 6-year-old Nathan, is trying to do just that.
 “I have a small business and I used to work on my laptop on weekends.
 Someone pointed it out to me and it made me think.
 Since then, my weekends have been more about spending time with my sons than working.”

 More ideas for managing your screen time